g0bel1n/g0bel1n/README.md

 # Lucas Saban

-Student at [Ensae Paris](https://www.ensae.fr/en/) and MVA.
-Interested in Machine Learning, Deep Learning, Swarm intelligence and more broadly in anything tech-related.
+Master student at [Ensae Paris](https://www.ensae.fr/en/) and MVA (ENS Paris-Saclay).
+Interested in Machine Learning, Deep Learning, Swarm intelligence.
+I'm actually focusing on metaheuristics optimization technics and especially about Ant Colony Optimization.

 I publish some of my projects here.
 They are far from being perfect, so feel free to PR or e-mail me with advices !

 Contact : lucas.saban[at]ensae.fr

-Here are some of my projects:
+## Awards and Competitions

+* 1st place at the 2022 [Hi Paris Hackacthon](https://hackathon-hi-paris.fr/rewards/) delivered by [Capgemini](https://www.capgemini.com/).
+Segmentation and classification computer vision tasks.
+* 1st place at the 2022 [ENSAE](https://www.ensae.fr/en/)'s Hackathon by [Eleven Strategy](https://eleven-strategy.com/) and [Data For Good](https://dataforgood.fr/).
+We used computer vision, NLP and audio segmentation to evaluate Bechdel scores.
+* 2nd place at the 2021 [ENSAE](https://www.ensae.fr/en/)'s Hackathon by [Capgemini](https://www.capgemini.com/)

+## Some projects

 * An [Image Classification project](https://github.com/iSab01/megazord-backend) using Tensorflow, Transfer-learning and CNN's.
 An [iOS app](https://github.com/iSab01/megazord_frontend), that I coded in swift, is the front-end part of the project.
 It was realized with [Augustin Cramer](https://github.com/AugustinCramer)